 - Facilitate an ongoing dialogue on how efforts can be prioritized

-We take our own medicine, because we know
+We take our own medicine, because we know it works!

 Our own experience as both project managers and project members in small and large projects allows us to quickly get a handle on the situation and create open and trusting cooperation.